plone/plonetheme.sunburst/README.rst

 example is based on Products.ResourceRegistries with the "bundles" concept, which is available from version 2.1a1.

-In the stylesheets.xml profile, configure bundles for your styles:
+In the cssregistry.xml profile, configure bundles for your styles:

 .. code-block:: xml